michael-horansky/multipendulum/simulation/MANUAL.md

 2. cur_external_force_amplitude (float) [optional]: Amplitude of the driving force in [N] (the driving torque is then l_1\*F).
 If unspecified, it takes the default value given in the constructor of the _analyzer_.
 3. datapoints (int): Number of datapoints for the analysis.
 The program will iterate through values of omega_F from a linspace given by _driving_frequency_range_ and this value.
 4. t_max (float): The value of simulation time at which it terminates for each datapoint, in [s].
-5. t_threshold (float): The value of simulation time at which the aggregate data start being recorded.
+5. t_threshold (float): The value of simulation time at which the aggregate data start being recorded, in [s].
 This is to exclude transient behaviour from the collected data.
+6. overwrite_stored_states (bool) [optional, True by default]: If enabled, if there was an analysis with the same values of _driving_frequency_range_, _cur_external_force_amplitude_, and _datapoints_ saved from before, it will be rewritten by the results from this analysis.

 This method stores the aggregate data for each pendulum in the list _pendulum_resonance_analysis_data_, and also perform a peak search that finds the local maxima on the average mechanical energy data, storing the corresponding driving frequencies in _resonant_frequencies_.

+### Resumption of a previously reached state and state memory

+Alternatively to driving_frequency_analysis, you may call the _analyzer_'s method load_state, which takes the same 6 arguments as driving_frequency_analysis.
+This method allows you to resume the simulation concluded in a previous run of the program, should you deem the time it has reached insufficient.
+Calling this method will set the states of the multipendulums to the ones at the end of the previous run and also set the time to the time at which the previous simulation concluded. **For this method to work, three conditions must be met:**
+1. The _dataset_name_ values of this and the previous _analyzer_ must match
+2. The multipendulum populations are the same and added in the same order.
+3. The values of _driving_frequency_range_, _cur_external_force_amplitude_, and _datapoints_ must have been analyzed before, so that they've been stored in the configuration memory of the program.
+To check the content of the memory, call the _analyzer_'s method print_state_memory, which takes 0 arguments.

+Note that you need to adjust _t_max_ and _t_threshold_, since leaving them at the same value would force the second simulation to terminate immediately.

 ## Saving and loading data and using dataset names